mikepjb/sail/README.md

   using sass?
 - [ ] cssnano, minification?
-- [ ] autocomplete (maybe not part of this lib, autocompleting css classes when writing hiccup is important though for this workflow.)
+- [ ] autocomplete (maybe not part of this lib, autocompleting css classes when
+  - most likely a cljs npm language-server will do the trick. writing hiccup is important though for this workflow.)

 ## Plan A